wazuh/wazuh-documentation/source/user-manual/capabilities/agentless-monitoring/how-it-works.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Learn more about how the agentless monitoring of Wazuh works: connection, monitoring, checking the setup, and alert.
+  :description: Learn more about how the agentless monitoring of Wazuh works in this section of our documentation.

 How it works
 ============